Guns, Gams & Gumshoes

 • Looking up bride/groom’s names if there’s been a recent wedding, or one is in the works: Wedding Channel.
 Often, photos and lists of guests are also posted.

-• Checking Internet communities and social networking sites such as MySpace, Facebook, Twitter and Linkedin.
-We once located a missing person who was on the run, but she still found time to log into her MySpace account and blog away.
+• Checking Internet communities and social networking sites such as Facebook, Twitter and Linkedin.
+We once located a missing person who was on the run, but she still found time to log into her social media account and write about places she was visiting and restaurants she liked.
 One search engine that searches dozens of social networking sites with each lookup is Socialmention.

 • Conducting surveillances at locations where the subject has been known to hang out, from bars to exercise clubs to softball games.